WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

     RECOVERY STOP

 ## Supported Docker versions
-This image is officially supported on Docker version 1.11.0 or later.
+This image is officially supported on Docker version 19.x or later.

-Support for older versions (down to 1.11.0) is provided on a best-effort basis.
+Support for older versions (down to 19.x) is provided on a best-effort basis.

 Please see the [Docker installation documentation](https://docs.docker.com/engine/installation/) for details on how to upgrade your Docker daemon.

 ## Limitations
 The owner of all product files is the wauser user, thus the product doesn't run as root, but as wauser only.
 Don't perform the login as root to start processes or execute other commands such as Jnextplan, otherwise it might create some issues.

-Limited to amd64 platforms.
+Limited to amd64 and Linux on Z platforms.

 ## Additional Information
 For additional information on using the IBM Workload Automation, see the [online](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspipartdepcont.htm) documentation.
 For technical issues, search for Workload Scheduler or Workload Automation on [StackOverflow](http://stackoverflow.com/search?q=workload+scheduler).